HITS-AIN/GPCCPaper/README.md

 ## ▶ Kernel selection via cross-validation

 The proposed GPCC model delivers out-of-sample predictions.
-It can be subjected to model selection in a cross-validation framework, where a criterion measures the discrepancy of predictions on held out test data.
+It can be subjected to model selection in a cross-validation framework.
 This allows us to compare GPCC to other models.
 It also allows us to select the kernel function.

 ![3C120](scripts/kernelselection/CV_3C120_OU_vs_matern.png)
 ![Mrk6](scripts/kernelselection/CV_Mrk6_OU_vs_matern.png)